Canopy

 Intended audience

 - Asset authors.
 Engineers and prompt-writers who build skills, tools, or sub-agents and want them to reach users on any harness without maintaining three copies.
-This is the group whose pain is most acute and most directly solvable.
+This is the group whose pain is most acute and most directly solvable, and because we own the adapters, it is the group we can make the strongest promise to.

 - Harness users.
-Developers running Nanocoder, Claude Code, or a similar tool who want to install community-built assets the way they install npm packages or VS Code extensions.
-The marketplace exists for them, but only works if authors show up first.
+Developers running Nanocoder, Claude Code, Codex, or a similar tool who want to install community-built assets the way they install npm packages or VS Code extensions.

 Worth naming explicitly: this is not built for end-users who do not configure their own agents.
-If your relationship with AI is “I open the app and type,” the marketplace is upstream of you.
+If your relationship with AI is “I open the app and type,” Canopy is upstream of you.

 Principles